SkatAI/epitadb/docs/03/S3-database-design-normalization.md

     * Relation: ```Order(OrderID, ProductID, ProductName, ProductCategory)```
     * ```ProductCategory``` and ```ProductName``` both depend on ```ProductID```, not the full ```OrderID```.

-* Inverted one to many
+* general case: Inverted one to many
     * A has many Bs
     * Relation: ```B(Bid, B.attribute, A.attribute)```